 Pre-built E-Commerce Segments

 If you're new to e-commerce segments, or looking for a shortcut to targeted sending, MailChimp offers a selection of pre-built e-commerce segments for users who have API 3.0 e-commerce data in their account.
-This includes data from custom API 3.0 integrations, as well as MailChimp for Shopify, MailChimp for Magento, MailChimp for Prestashop, MailChimp for BigCommerce, and MailChimp for WooCommerce.
-To view these segments, choose a list in the To section of the Campaign Builder, and click the Segment drop-down menu.
+This includes data from supported e-commerce stores and custom API 3.0 integrations.

 Here are some examples of pre-built e-commerce segments.